 In a cliffhanger decision, the Jacksonville City Council by a 10-9 vote Wednesday rejected a bill expanding the city’s human rights ordinance to protect gays and lesbians from discrimination.
 The vote capped three months of deliberation and debate about the extent of discrimination against gays and lesbians in Jacksonville, whether the city should add sexual orientation to the list of protected groups, and how much enforcement power the city should have in cases of discrimination against homosexuals. –The Jacksonville Times-Union, August 15, 2012

 According to the Human Rights Campaign (HRC), among Fortune 500 companies, 89-percent have sexual orientation non-discrimination policies and 66-percent have gender identity non-discrimination policies.
 Additionally, more than 90 companies have joined the Business Coalition for Workplace Fairness, a group of leading U.S. employers that support the Employment Non-Discrimination Act.
-A poll by Small Business Majority shows two-thirds of small business owners support a federal law prohibiting discrimination against LGBT workers and job applicants.
+A poll by Small Business Majority shows two-thirds of small business owners support a federal law prohibiting discrimination against LGBTQ workers and job applicants.

 This is a place for everyday people to share their stories as to how they have seen their loved ones affected by intolerance.
-We seek to put an end to the discrimination and violence directed at our fellow LGBT community.
+We seek to put an end to the discrimination and violence directed at our fellow LGBTQ community.
 We publicly stand united with our Gay, Lesbian, Bi-Sexual, and Transgender families, friends, co-workers, and communities.

-We are your Straight Allies.
+We are Allies.